wchang17/js-dc-5/readme.md

 ### Class 11: CRUD and Databases

 #### Learning Objectives
-- Understand the different types of databases and the basics of their differences
+- Understand the differences between different types of databases
 - Describe what CRUD operations are and how they are used
 - Describe an ORM
 - Set up a simple `Express` application that uses `Mongoose` as an ORM to connect to a `MongoDB` database